thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 That's another aspect of the traditionaλ nature of Mantri.
 In the end, the Document will look like exactly as it would if you wrote all your app's `<script>` elements yourself.

-## Path and Filename Discovery

-The [deps task][] is another key part of Mantri.
-The job of declaring the actual filenames and paths of your JS assets (modules?) is done by a back-end task.
-This task, needs to run whenever you change or create dependency declarations.

-This operation allows you to move folders around, with hundreds of files inside them without any issues.
-You just run the `deps` task once and all paths are updated automatically.

-And since this is 2013, our lives are so much easier by using a [watch task][] to have [Grunt][] automatically run the `deps` task for us.

 ## Mantri is Testable

 > Easily.
 Naturaly.
 Traditionaλy.

 Since you can directly access any part of your codebase via the global namespace, it is silly easy to mock anything or unit test everything!
 Even private methods.
 A feat that [can proove][amd-test-comment] [nearly impossible][amd-test-issue] [with AMD][amd-test-project] or even commonJS modules.

 ## There Is Nothing Left in Production But Your Code